Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Capacity Results

-\item $C_\infty(1)=0.6942$ bit per use is equal to the logarithm of the \textit{golden ratio}.
-Also remarkable, $C_\infty(2)$ is exactly $1$ bit per use. \item The maximum achievable rates with time-sharing and, thus, no timing, are given by $R_{ts}(q)=\log_2\sqrt{q+1}$ bits per use.
+for all $i \geq 1$.
+Another optimal input pmf is characterized by Table~\ref{p_X0_X1} and Table~\ref{p_Xv-1_Xv} for $i\geq 2$ when $p_i$ is replaced by (\ref{p_i_Th2}) for all $i \geq 1$.
+This is proved in the Appendix. \item $C_\infty(1)=0.6942$~b/u is equal to the logarithm of the \textit{golden ratio}.
+Also remarkable, $C_\infty(2)$ is exactly $1$~b/u. \item The maximum achievable rates with time-sharing and, thus, no timing are given by $R_{ts}(q)=0.5\log(q+1)$~b/u.
 For $q=1,2$ we have $0.5$ and $0.7925$~b/u, respectively.
-Since $C_\infty(q)$ is obviously a lower bound on the capacity of each finite length cascade, a comparison of the time-sharing rates with $C_\infty(1)$ and $C_\infty(2)$ shows that time-sharing falls considerably short of the theoretical achievability for small transmission alphabets.
-For very large transmission alphabets the gap between the rates due to time-sharing and timing becomes negligible, i.e. $\lim_{q\rightarrow \infty} \left ( C_\infty(q)-R_{ts}(q)\right)=0$. \end{remenum} \end{rem}
+Since $C_\infty(q)$ is obviously a lower bound on the capacity of each finite length cascade, a comparison of the time-sharing rates with $C_\infty(1)$ and $C_\infty(2)$ shows that pre-determined time-sharing falls considerably short of the capacity for small transmission alphabets.
+For very large transmission alphabets the gap between the rates due to time-sharing and timing becomes negligible, i.e. $\lim_{q\rightarrow \infty} \left ( C_\infty(q)-R_{ts}(q)\right)=0$. \end{remenum} \end{rem} Next we state an achievable rate region for a cascade with more than one source.
+Let $\mathcal{T}$ denote the set of all rate vectors $\mathbf{R}\in\mathbb{R}^m_+$ satisfying { } which becomes, taking into account Table~\ref{p_Xv-1_Xv} and \ref{p_X0_X1}, (\ref{cut_set_bound_Lem2_explicit})